-Our professional indemnity insurance and cyber security policies cover your website, blog and use for social media for defamation, copyright and trademark infringement.
-So if a tweet goes viral for all the wrong reasons, you'll be covered for any legal costs and damages you have to pay – click here for a quote.
+Our professional indemnity insurance and cybersecurity policies cover your website, blog and use for social media for defamation, copyright and trademark infringement.
+So if a tweet goes viral for all the wrong reasons, you'll be covered for any legal costs and damages you have to pay – start your quote.

 You may also like: